 Last is a sketch for a social site.
 I was figuring out which elements would go or fit on each page.

 I've created prototypes using many methods.
-Sketch, paper, objects/models, Axure, UXPin, Sketch, InVision, Proto.io, Marvel, Adobe XD, Keynote, and more.
-Each has their pros and cons.
+Sketch, paper, objects/models, Axure, UXPin, Sketch, InVision, Proto.io, Marvel, Adobe XD, Keynote, CSS and more.
+I see many exciting possibilities for prototyping reality using VR and AR.